chadgates/AzureBots/README.md

 ## Comments
 Deployment to Azure as an App Service (Web).

 Various hoops needed to be jumped to get this running and thanks again to all the bloggers, parties that communicated about issues that required to be fixed doing this.

+This install is not with an activated job queue as described below.
+In order to activate the job-queue, the content of App_data/jobs must be replaced with the required items from azurebots/App_data_optional/jobs and the bots.ini must be adjusted to contain the correct settings (enable jobqueueserver and define the type).

 ### Tree of problems